 The new packaging and promotion by IBM feels like a simple way for enterprises to get started and get comfortable with virtual assistants.
 From this modest beginning we can see how enterprises can expand upon their offerings, making them a cornerstone to personalization and, eventially, morphing them from “assistants” to “advisors.”
 As a large, global provider of enterprise infrastructure software and middleware, IBM is in a great position to raise the profile of Personal Virtual Assistants (PVA).
 The IBM Watson imprimatur (though it can be confused with AT&T’s Watson platform) has good name recognition as well.

 Genesys has been engaged in a long march toward an expanded cloud offering for some time now.
 It had already launched a home-grown Software-as-a-Service (SaaS) offering, Genesys Cloud Connect For Salesforce, when it made the decision to acquire cloud-based customer-care provider Angel from parent company MicroStrategy for a reported $110 million in February of this year.
 All told Genesys’ cloud-based businesses, including acquisitions, generate roughly $135 million.
 Given the growth rates in hosted customer care that figure could easily eclipse $150 million in the coming calendar year.
-That would approach the estimated revenue for category leader West Interactive (which had acquired Holly and Tuvox), and it would compare favorably to other top providers: Convergys (Interactive Voice Platform) and 7 (which acquired both Tellme and Voxify).
+That would approach the estimated revenue for category leader West Interactive (which had acquired Holly and Tuvox), and it would compare favorably to other top providers: Convergys (Interactive Voice Platform), 7 (which acquired both Tellme and Voxify) and Voxeo, as well.

 The SoundBite acquisition augments Angel’s cloud-based clients and those supported by partners.
 It will bring Genesys’ total number of of cloud-based end-customers to 1,250 directly supported, plus uncounted clients whose applications are supported by hosting partners.
 The latter are those end-customers that are served by incumbent telco’s like Orange Business (France Telecom), Verizon Business, AT&T, BellCanada and CenturyLink (formerly Qwest).
 In other instances, Genesys may find itself selling against long-time go-to-market partners like EchoPass and Teletech.
 I almost forgot that a trifecta of long-time “pure plays” in the Voice-in-the-Cloud Universe collectively account for 25,000 ports worth of the Genesys Voice Portal (GVP) operating in their own clouds.
 They are Nuance on Demand, Voxify (as noted, now part of 7) and West.